 “The climate for starting up businesses in Indiana is really great — organizations like TechPoint, BioCrossroads, Launch Fishers and Elevate Ventures are all examples of the kinds of resources and teams we have that help us compete with other states for talent and growing startups.
 Not to mention, we have a phenomenal cost of living and a centralized location that makes most of the country accessible by a direct flight or car ride.
 Groups like the Indiana Technology and Innovation Association also work in conjunction with government leaders to develop meaningful legislation that can jumpstart start-ups and scale-ups in the future.”

 Sherry Aaholm, VP and CIO at Cummins

-The Fortune 500 company employs 1,500 tech-skilled works among its global workforce and was TechPoint’s 2019 Mira Large Enterprise of the Year award winner.
+The Fortune 500 company employs 1,500 tech-skilled workers among its global workforce and was TechPoint’s 2019 Mira Large Enterprise of the Year award winner.

 “The tech community in Indiana is consistently growing and evolving, and Indianapolis is making a name for itself.
 Indiana has talent in software engineering, artificial intelligence, and IoT, and major universities such as Purdue, IUPUI, and Indiana University are investing in these spaces to ensure companies have top talent available to them.